What happens if my child refuses to attend school in Australia?

 • making contact with the child’s parents and communicating with them about their concerns

-• ensuring that parents have all the relevant information they need about school refusal and absenteeism
+• ensuring that parents have all the relevant information they need about school refusal, absenteeism and truancy

 • working with parents to develop management plans to assist the student with returning to school.

-As every school has slightly different rules and processes, familiarise yourself with the specific absenteeism policies of your child’s school if your teen is refusing to attend classes.
+As every school has slightly different rules and processes, familiarise yourself with the specific absenteeism and truancy policies of your child’s school if your teen is refusing to attend classes.

-The legal implications of absenteeism and school refusal differ slightly between the states and territories (e.g enrolment ages, the amounts of fines imposed, etc.).
+The legal implications of truancy and school refusal differ slightly between the states and territories (e.g enrolment ages, the amounts of fines imposed, etc.).

-You can find information about the state- and territory-based laws below.
+You can find information about the school attendance and truancy laws specific to each state and territory in Australia below.

 In NSW, students are required to participate in full-time education from age 6 until they complete Year 10, then participate full-time in approved education, training or employment until they complete Year 12 or they turn 17 (whichever happens first).